How to Write an Article Critique Step-by-Step

 Provide a brief description of why it is important in your specific context.
 Next, remember to mention all the interesting aspects that help to reveal the value of the article.
 Finally, talk about the author's intention and vision regarding the subject.
 The final part of the article critique must offer a summary of the main purpose.
 Learning ...

-many examples of work written by those who have written on this subject in the past.
+There isn't research in the traditional sense for this article, but the author does include. many examples of work written by those who have written on this subject in the past.
 Pesch cites people like Locke, Montesquieu, and Machiavelli.
-These are good, well-‐known examples. and authors and I think it adds a great deal credibility to the piece as a whole.
+These are good, well-‐known examples.

 How to Critique an Article (Psychology) University of Illinois, Springfield.
 An example of a summary and an evaluation of a research article.
 This extended example shows the different ways a student can critique and write about an article.
 Next: Background Information >>